-Sunderland's second derby in as many home games - following the 1-1 draw with Newcastle a week and a half ago - failed to produce the same last-minute heroics.
+Sunderland's second derby in as many home games - - failed to produce the same last-minute heroics.

 Ba's late own-goal handed the Black Cats a point against the Magpies, but O'Neill's side toiled to no avail for an equaliser against Boro.

 "I've been here 10 or 11 months now, and the side has never let me down in terms of work-rate," O'Neill said.